 The first displays of flowers usually appear in the north, where grasslands support eremophila and the open woodlands have their own displays of orchids, flowering shrubs and trees.
 For the best views, head to the areas around Heatherlie Quarry, Mount Zero and Mount Stapylton, and along Pohlners Road and Roses Gap to Mount Zero Road.

 In the Wartook Valley, admire late winter displays of massed acacia along Roses Gap Road that are replaced by miles of Grampians thryptomene in spring, when tiny white blossoms turn to delicate pinks and light browns.

 For more great displays, venture along Pohlners Road, Lodge Road and Rose Creek Road, and around the Asses Ears.
 On foot, the Zumsteins–MacKenzie River walk and the walks to the Balconies and to MacKenzie Falls Lookout are well worth a wander.

 Visit Halls Gap at the start of October and experience the colour and excitement of the Wildflower Walkabout Weekend.
-Join local green thumbs and visitors alike for a weekend of guided walks, nighttime strolls and bird watching sessions.
+Join local green thumbs and visitors alike for a weekend of guided walks, night-time strolls and bird watching sessions.

-The southern plains of the region hosts numerous wildflowers and native grass species, purple, pink and orange peas, flowering shrubs, bluebells, pincushions, green and red correas.
-To the north, grasslands support eremophila and the open woodlands have their own displays of orchids, flowering shrubs and trees.
+The southern plains of the region host numerous wildflowers and native grass species, purple, pink and orange peas, flowering shrubs, bluebells and pincushions, as well as green and red correas.
+Find picture perfect displays along the Halls Gap–Dunkeld Road, from the summit of Mount William, and from the Piccaninny near Dunkeld.